Your preferences have been updated.

 U.S. citizens do not require a tourist visa to enter Aruba, although a valid U.S. passport is an entry requirement!

-Aruban passport requirements further state that a passport must be valid for a minimum period of six months prior to your departure date.
+Aruban passport requirements further state that a passport must be valid for the entirety of your trip.
 Additionally, your passport must have unused visa pages.
 These will be stamped upon arrival and departure.

 Please note that the amendment pages at the back of your passport are not to be used for stamps or visa issuance.